The Top 3 funding options for your early-stage startup and how to access them

 One item Lenders, the SBA and other capital providers require from small businesses is a financial model (financial projections or financial forecast) for the business.
 Most founders without a finance background find this challenging and expensive.

 Caena is the quickest and most affordable way to generate simple charts, graphs and reports for pitch decks, business plans and funding applications.
 Read our customer testimonial about a similar process (SEIS / EIS) in the UK here.
+The tool is also useful for accelerator applications and investor conversations.

 For financial projections that get you funded, we have got you covered!